ImperialCollegeLondon/poreFoam-singlePhase/src/porefoam1f/README.md

     # Set the number of processors (=$nProcX x $nProcY x $nProcZ) used to run the simulation,
     # based on the size of image and number of processors your machine:
     export nProcX=2;  export nProcY=2;  export nProcZ=2
-    # Run the simulations, here on all available mhd files in the current directory, in all 3 spatial directions.
+    AllRunImagePar "$(ls *.mhd)"  "X Y Z" # Run the simulations,
-    AllRunImagePar "$(ls *.mhd)"  "X Y Z"
+    # This command runs flow simulations on all available mhd files in the current directory, in all 3 spatial directions, and will take a while.

 ```

  ### Simulation results